think-mm/enblog/input/posts/2013/05-07-in-which-direction-the-state-will-go-the-state-is-at-loggerhead-with-fundamentalism-by-subrata-shuvo.md

 ---
 Title: In Which Direction Will the State Go?
-The state is at loggerhead with Fundamentalism  [by Subrata Shuvo]
+The state is at loggerhead with Fundamentalism
 Tags:
-  - translation of subrata shuva's writeup
   - shahbagh movement 2013
-  - arrested [blasphemous] bloggers' writings
+  - arrested bloggers writings
   - shuborna senjuti
 Published: 2013-05-07 09:46:35 +06:00
 Updated: 2013-05-21 11:27:56 +06:00